PalisadoesFoundation/talawa-docs/docs/internships/conflicts-of-interest.md

 We also err on the side of caution and therefore apply these criteria to persons currently attending the same educational institutions and/or working with the same companies.

-It's important that all candidates are evaluated on the merit of their contributions and proposals as objectively as possible.
+All candidates must be evaluated on the merit of their contributions and proposals as objectively as possible.

 ### Mentors